11 Examples of How AI is Used in Business in 2026

 Challenges and ethical considerations with AI in business

-While artificial intelligence offers many benefits, understanding and addressing challenges, potential legal issues, and ethical considerations is essential for any business that embraces AI.
+While learning how to use AI in business offers many benefits, understanding and addressing challenges, potential legal issues, and ethical considerations is essential.

 Challenges and ethical considerations to keep in mind include:

-- Bias and discrimination.
+• Bias and discrimination.
 AI tools are often used to reduce conscious and unconscious bias introduced by human decision-making.
 However, AI technology isn’t immune to bias; AI systems are often unintentionally trained using data that introduces existing societal biases.
-Whether you’re building internal AI capabilities or implementing AI tools from a vendor, identify ways to mitigate biases and avoid discrimination.
+Whether you’re building internal AI capabilities or implementing AI tools from a vendor, identify ways to mitigate biases, avoid discrimination, and audit for unintended shifts.

-Now that we’ve covered how businesses use AI, check out the following resources to help you learn more about how to integrate artificial intelligence into your business.
+Now that we’ve covered how to use AI in business, check out the following resources to help you learn more about how to integrate AI in your business.

 Upwork can help you integrate AI across your business

-By integrating AI across your business, your organization can save time, reduce costs, leverage advanced data for improved decision-making, and empower your team members to focus on more strategic priorities.
+Integrating AI across your business can save time, reduce costs, improve data-driven decision-making, and help your team focus on more strategic priorities.

 If you’re an AI professional, browse AI jobs on Upwork that align with your skills and experience.